€ 140

 FAQ

-A: Very much.
-The syringe is iconic in public health and vaccine research, making this perfect for anyone working in infectious disease or immunology.
+Absolutely.
+The syringe is iconic in public health and vaccine research, making this meaningful for anyone working in infectious disease, immunology, or vaccine development.

 Medical & Lab tools